Data Processing Agreement

-The data importer’s activities relevant to the data transfer under these Clauses are as follows: the data importer processes personal data provided by the data exporter on behalf of the data exporter in connection with providing the Services to the data exporter as further specified in clause 7 and 8 of this Schedule 1 and in the Agreement.
+The data importer’s activities relevant to the data transfer under these Clauses are as follows: the data importer processes personal data provided by the data exporter on behalf of the data exporter in connection with providing the Services to the data exporter as further specified in this Schedule 1 and in the Agreement.

 The transferred personal data includes the following special categories of data: N/A – Klaviyo’s Acceptable Use Policy prohibits Customer from using the Services to solicit, display, store, process, send or transmit special categories of data.

 The applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialized training), keeping a record of access to the data, restrictions for onward transfers or additional security measures are: N/A